The power of discussion and collaboration for EDI progress

 So how do we keep the work we know is essential going?

-In our previous blog, we said that networking and collaboration would be a feature for 2025, and so far, we’ve been right.
 For our clients, creating opportunities for the discussion of topics and collaboration is the norm, and they tell us that it’s the talking and discussion of how to resolve issues together that is the most valuable part of that partnership.
 This isn’t accidental, as experts in this field, we know that discussion, even of the really hard things and how they have made us feel, has been the difference between performative work and impactful work.

 When we are operational and in the work, it is easy to forget how far you’ve come.
 What’s more, you can focus on what you haven’t done which feeds into an internal narrative that you’re not doing enough and not good enough.